Ilkhanate: Ilkhan as a tribal title in 19th/20th century Iran

-The title Ilkhan resurfaced among the Qashqai nomads of Southern Iran in the 19th century.
-Jan Mohammad Khan started using it from 1818/19 and this was continued by all the following Qashqai leaders.
-The last Ilkhan was Nasir Khan, who in 1954 was pushed into exile after his support of Mossadeq.
-When he returned during the Islamic Revolution in 1979, he could not regain his previous position and died in 1984 as the last Ilkhan of the Qashqai.
+The title ilkhan resurfaced among the Qashqai nomads of southern Iran in the 19th century.
+Jan Mohammad Khan started using it in 1818/19, and this was continued by all the following Qashqai leaders.
+The last Qashqai ilkhan was Nasir Khan, who in 1954 was pushed into exile after his support of Mohammad Mosaddegh.
+When he returned during the Islamic revolution in 1979, he could not regain his previous position and died in 1984 as the last Ilkhan of the Qashqai.